© 2023 Greater Washington Partnership

 The Current State of the Capital Region

-The Capital Region is the third largest regional economy in the U.S. and possesses a diverse population, a flourishing business scene, and a burgeoning startup community.
 It is a global economy home to a workforce of more than 5.3M4 residents (3.5M of which hold a bachelor’s degree or higher)5 and hosts the headquarters of 48 Fortune 1000 companies.6 The Capital Region is the seat of the country’s government and has unparalleled access to federal agencies, laboratories, and policy institutions.
 Further, it is also a world-class innovation hub, boasting research centers and critical business and trade infrastructure.
 Despite these factors, the region’s economic growth rate lags behind that of the nation as a whole: from 2020 to 2021, national real GDP grew 5.5%1, outpacing the region’s 3.3%2 real GDP growth.A Additionally, racial disparities persist across areas such as education, employment, health, housing, access to capital, and access to transportation and digital infrastructure.

 ACKNOWLEDGING ALL OF OUR HISTORICALLY UNDERSERVED COMMUNITIES

 The Partnership recognizes there are many communities in our region who face barriers to economic inclusion, including, but not limited to, the Asian American and Pacific Islander (AAPI) community, the American Indian and Alaska Native community, the LGBTQ+ community, women, veterans, immigrants, refugees, and those with diverse abilities.
-This Blueprint explicitly calls out the Black and Hispanic/LatinxB communities in many instances, as the data across our six pillars most often indicates that in our region, these communities experience acute disparities in economic inclusion.
+This Blueprint explicitly calls out the Black and Hispanic/LatinxB communities in many instances, as the data across our six pillars most often indicates that

 “The mission of the Greater Washington Partnership…is a model that can and should be replicated around our nation.”